Mailu/helm-charts/mailu/README.md

 ## Prerequisites

 * a working HTTP/HTTPS ingress controller such as nginx or traefik
-* cert-manager installed and configured (including a working cert issuer)
+* cert-manager v0.12 or higher installed and configured (including a working cert issuer).
 * A node which has a public reachable IP address because mail service binds directly to the node's IP
     * alternatively, inbound traffic routing for mail must be setup externally